QCPOLstakepool/cardano-tip-bot/README.md

 ### Examples of what cannot be done when using the Cardano Tip Bot
 1. The Cardano Tip Bot should not be used for online crowdfunding or to fund any political party.
 2. The Cardano Tip Bot can be used with non-Cardano related tweets, but must not spam these non-Cardano related tweets.
-3. The Cardano Tip Bot should not be used in a disrespectful manner to insult or discriminate against another Twitter or Discord user
+3. The Cardano Tip Bot should not be used in a disrespectful manner to insult or discriminate against another Discord or Telegram user
 4. The Cardano Tip Bot should not be used in any criminal/illegal activities.
 5. Store and/or transfer large amount of ADA or tokens.

 If any of the above situations are detected or reported, the account will be blocked from the bot temporarily or permanently.

 ## Limitations / Processing delays
-Twitter version :
-This bot uses the Twitter API which has some limits:

-1. Direct messages can only be queried once per 60 seconds so it can take a little while before receiving an answer.
-2. Tweets have a rate limit of 300 per 3h so the bot might not reply to a tweet after it successfully sent a tip.
-3. If the bot can't reply to a tweet, it will try to like the tweet instead.
-Again, this has a rate limit of 1000 likes per 24h so the bot might not be able to like a tweet after successfully sending a tip.

-You can always send `!balance` as direct message to the bot to validate that your tip went through.

-Twitter and Discord version :
+### Discord and Telegram version
 1. When handling deposits/withdrawals, the bot transfers to/from the master wallet and waits for a certain amount of blocks before updating your balance.
 This is to make sure your deposit/withdrawal isn't rollbacked by a chain fork.

-Telegram :
+### Telegram
 1. Your internal wallet is linked to your Telegram @username.
    1. If your Telegram @username is not configured in your settings, you will not be able to use the bot.
    2. If you change your Telegram @username you will lose your balance, please withdraw your assets before changing it.